 Some way out in the Atlantic Ocean the Lion and Hindostan traversed the equator on 18 November and two weeks later came to anchor at Rio de Janeiro.
 Here, accompanied by much reciprocal civility between the Portuguese viceroy and the mission’s elite, the ships were furnished with enough wood, water and provisions to obviate any requirement for stopping at the Cape.
 Weighing anchor on 18 December, they came in sight of the Tristan da Cunah islands in the Southern Atlantic, some fifteen hundred miles west of the Cape, on New Year’s Eve, but a plan to explore the interior was abandoned when a gale drove the Lion out to sea.
 Thereafter the two ships raced along in inclement weather and passed the Cape on 7 January, but with the Lion suffering storm damage they were compelled to anchor off the barren island of Amsterdam in the Indian Ocean on 1st February to effect repairs.
 Here they found a small party of men, two English, two American and their French leader, who were engaged on a fifteen-month seal cull to provide skins for the extremely lucrative Chinese market.
 It appeared to be a good omen.

 By 18 April the ships were finally clear of the shallow and tricky Straits of Sunda between Java and Sumatra, and on 8 May they fought their way through the equally perilous Straits of Banca between Sumatra and the island of Banca.
-Continuing on a north-westerly track, Gower’s hope of replenishing provisions were thwarted by ill-winds and timid islanders, but by 18 May the mission was off the coast of Cochin China, or modern day southern Vietnam, and eight days later it anchored in Turon Bay, the latter day port of Da Nang.
-Here the local king, a thirteen year-old boy, proved amenable and during a three-week stay hopes were raised of the possibility of establishing a trading post called New Gibraltar.
-Unfortunately these did not come to fruition, and matters almost took a turn for the worse when on 7 June the sailing master of the Lion and his boat crew of seven men were seized whilst sounding in the bay amidst local suspicion that they were spying on the coast-line.
+Continuing on a north-westerly track, Gower’s hope of replenishing provisions was thwarted by ill-winds and timid islanders, but by 18 May the mission was off the coast of Cochin China, or modern-day southern Vietnam, and eight days later it anchored in Turon Bay, the latter-day port of Da Nang.
+Here the local king, a thirteen-year-old boy, proved amenable and during a three-week stay hope were raised of the possibility of establishing a trading post called New Gibraltar.
+Unfortunately, these did not come to fruition, and matters almost took a turn for the worse when on 7 June the sailing master of the Lion and his boat crew of seven men were seized whilst sounding in the bay amidst local suspicion that they were spying on the coastline.
 Negotiations were undertaken and the men were released six days later, but not without great concern for their well-being, coupled with a fear that their transgression against a client kingdom of the Chinese Empire might have unfortunate repercussions.

 With the climate in Turon Bay initially proving beneficial, Gower had sent ninety men ashore to recover their health, and although he had to re-embark them four days later when the heat returned this break did the trick and the hands were restored to good health in time for the change of season that saw the mission sail north to anchor off the Great Ladrone to the south of Macau on 22 June.
 Two days later the ships entered the modern-day Taiwan Strait between China and Formosa, where they at first experienced favourable weather before enduring ferocious thunderstorms towards the end of their passage.